April 28 - 11:00 am - 3:00 pm

 Sacred Circle Gardens have been used by people all over the globe, and seem to transcend both geography and culture.
 How can these symbols and art help us understand our world and each other?
 Join naturalist and Earth scientist, Martin Ogle, for a fascinating look at how symbols connected cultures around the world to the places on Earth from which they arose.
 Explore how ancient motifs – and the creation of our own symbols – can help us appreciate modern-day relationships between families, communities and Earth’s living systems.

-This 3-4 hour program will include an indoor session (lecture and discussion) a foray on the grounds of Three Leaf Farm and a creative time for brainstorming and creating symbols that make sense to us living on the Front Range of Colorado.
+This 4 hour program will include an indoor session (lecture and discussion) a foray and walk on the grounds of Three Leaf Farm and a creative time for brainstorming and creating symbols that make sense to us living on the Front Range of Colorado.

 $25 per person.